 - Remove to a wire rack over a baking tray.

-- Keep warm in oven while cooking remaining spring rolls.
+- Keep warm in the oven while cooking remaining spring rolls.

 - Allow oil to reheat after cooking each batch.

-- Serve hot with sweet chilli sauce and Ketchup.
+- Serve hot with sweet chili sauce and ketchup.